Silanael/sart/README.md

 able to create ArFS-listings in CSV-form containing information about the files such as Filenames mapped to TXIDs, being a successor to **ardrive-get-files**.

-It's also able to verify uploaded files and show the missing ones for uploads that contain numeric filenames (ie. 1.png, 2.png etc.).
+It's also able to verify the integrity of uploaded files and show the missing ones for uploads that contain numeric filenames (ie. 1.png, 2.png etc.).

-Transaction creating functionality is also planned, allowing users to create custom transactions, fix broken ArDrives and generate path manifests in the near future.
+Transaction-creating functionality is also planned, allowing users to create custom transactions, fix broken ArDrives and generate path manifests in the near future.

-SART may be operated via command-line parameters, or from a console interface that launches by default if no command is given.
+SART may be operated via command-line parameters or from a console-interface that launches by default if no command is given.
+Yet the console-mode is not yet properly optimized, not tracking state or doing any caching.

-Though it's in GitHub, this is my hobby project.
-**Pull requests are currently NOT accepted**.
+Despite of the project being in (GitHub)[https://github.com/Silanael/sart], it's really just my hobby project. **Pull requests are currently NOT accepted**.

 ## THINGS TO BE MINDFUL OF

+- Only public ArFS-drives are currently supported, and while issues are found, the repair-functionality is not yet implemented.
+This will soon change.

+- Use STATUS to check for orphaned files and VERIFY to verify the file integrity, ie. to ensure that they have been uploaded properly.
+The latter can also generate CSV-listings of TXID-filename -pairs, as well as lists of verified files and those that need to be (re)uploaded.
+I'm planning of unifying these functionalities into INFO and LIST respectively, but for now, it is what it is.

 - LIST is extremely slow with ArFS-drives/paths.
 It is purposely left that way for this version in order to provide a good known to compare listings against when I do optimize it.
-Use VERIFY to verify and generate lists of drive content.
+Use VERIFY to generate lists of public drive content.

+- This version uses a fixed concurrent delay of 200ms.
+Dropping it to 50ms gives faster VERIFY-listings but is too fast for some Internet-connections.
+  If you're getting errors in VERIFY-listings, try increasing concurrent interval, ie. `--concurrent-ms 300`, or to 500 or more.
+This increases the time to verify the files but makes things work for bad connections.

+- Redirect-to-file (">") cannot yet be used from within the internal console.

+- The internal console doesn't yet track state, meaning that queries/listings aren't cached (no 'after'-pointer used either) and that options given to commands will affect the subsequent commands.
+I will attend to all of these things in the coming time, be patient.

-- ArFS-entities made with future ArDrive-software may not show up if it continues the idiotic convention of having a different App-Name -tag for each client.
+- ArFS-entities made with future ArDrive-software may not show up if it continues the idiotic convention of having a different `App-Name`-tag for each client.
-  Currently there exists no solid way of identifying ArFS-transactions as not even the presence of the ArFS-tag is guaranteed.
-If more App-Name -variations are added, they can be appended to `Config.ArFSTXQueryTags`, or alternatively the option `--less-filters` can be used to completely remove the identifying requirements (this leaves queries with things like `Entity-Type=drive` and
+  Currently there exists no solid way of identifying ArFS-transactions as not even the presence of the `ArFS`-tag is guaranteed.
+If more `App-Name`-variations are added, they can be appended to `Config.ArFSTXQueryTags`, or alternatively the option `--less-filters` can be used to completely remove the identifying requirements (this leaves queries with things like `Entity-Type=drive` and